 Does using alternative fuels in fleets have a place within the South African market?

 Natural gas and alternative fuels as energy sources for mobility have been widely proven to be cost-effective and eco-friendly and there are currently more than 24 million natural gas vehicles operating worldwide.
-There are about ten types of alternative fuels which are:
+There are about ten types of alternative fuels:

 - Natural gas